-Benefits Of Walnuts For Skin And Hair
+Benefits Of Walnuts For Skin, Hair, And Health

-Walnuts For Skin
+Benefits Of Walnuts For Skin

-1. Work As A Natural Deo
+1. Can Work As A Natural Antiperspirant

 Walnut leaves contain tannin, an organic substance which reacts with proteins for a contracting or tightening effect.
 They can “shrink” sweat glands and reduce perspiration.2 You can boil dried walnut leaves in water to make a decoction which will function as an antiperspirant wash.3 So say goodbye to chemical deodorants and let a walnut wash handle your sweaty armpits and feet.

-2. Tighten Pores
+2. Can Tighten Pores

 The tannins in walnut leaves can have an astringent effect on your skin too.
 So if enlarged pores are causing you distress, use a walnut leaf wash for a pore-tightening effect to improve the texture of your skin.4

-3. Make Pimples Disappear
+3. Can Make Pimples Disappear

 Are those unsightly pus-filled zits on your face making you feel self-conscious?
 Walnut leaf extracts may be able to help.
 Acne is caused when sebaceous glands in our skin produce too much oil and stop up skin pores.
 The mix of oil and cells in clogged pores encourages the growth of bacteria known as Propionibacterium acnes (P. acnes).
 Your body reacts by setting up an inflammatory response and a lesion known as a pimple is formed.5 Extracts from walnut leaves have been found to have anti-inflammatory effects and work against acne-causing bacteria.6 So turn to walnut leaves for clear skin!

-4. Keep Your Skin Soft And Supple
+4. Can Keep Your Skin Soft And Supple

 Walnut oil can have a hydrating and nourishing effect on your skin.
 It has a high concentration of linolenic acid which works as an emollient and fills in the spaces between skin cells to give you beautiful supple skin.7 8

-5. Make A Great Facial Scrub
+5. Can Make A Great Facial Scrub

 Walnut meal, that is ground walnut, has a mildly abrasive effect and can remove old damaged skin to improve the texture of your skin.
 If you’re looking for something stronger, say for those rough, hard bits of skin on your elbows or heels, then you might want to try a walnut shell powder.9

-6. Keep Wrinkles At Bay
+6. Can Keep Wrinkles At Bay

 The moisturizing and free radical scavenging capacity of walnut oil help it protect your skin from the effects of aging.10 So walnut oil may hold the secret to youthful wrinkle-free skin!

-Walnuts For Hair
+Benefits Of Walnuts For Hair

-7. Prevent Hair Fall
+7. Can Prevent Hair Fall

 The omega-6 fatty acids in walnuts as well as the vitamin B7/biotin help prevent hair fall and strengthen hair follicles.11 Prevent biotin deficiency, a cause of hair fall, by eating walnuts.

-8. Improve Hair Growth
+8. Can Improve Hair Growth

 Applying walnut oil on your scalp and massaging it into your hair roots can nourish hair and promote hair growth.
 It is thought that it works because it contains essential minerals like iron, zinc, and copper which help in the growth of healthy hair.12

-9. Treat Dandruff
+9. Can Treat Dandruff

 Dandruff can give you a dry itchy scalp and those gray or white flakes of skin that shed from your hair onto your clothes can be more than a little embarrassing.
 But walnut oil might be able to help.
 Diluted walnut oil is commonly used to treat dandruff and, by all accounts, it works!13

-Walnuts For Health
+Benefits Of Walnuts For Health

 Let us now look at the benefits of walnuts for overall health.

-10. Improve Heart Health
+10. Can Improve Heart Health